Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 - You can also describe a memory that you cannot “see” but remember from the past.

-- While you are examining and describing your after-images or memory events, keep a look out for experiencing some other kinds of image.
+- While you are examining and describing your after-images or visual memory events, keep a look out for experiencing some other kinds of image.
 It could be a momentary face, landscape, or whatever.
 Notice when this happens, and switch to describing that new image.

 - Remember to describe all images to an external focus – quickly and loudly.
 The external focus can be a friend or a dictaphone (voice recorder), anything or anyone you can talk to.

 - Practice image streaming for only 10-20 minutes a day to enable your mind’s eye to see pictures.
 Then move on and try these multi-sensory brain exercises.

 How to Use A Memory Palace With A Blind Mind’s Eye?

 Keeping the full range of your Magnetic Modes in mind, you can use any home or location with which you are familiar.
 You can also explore different ways of navigating your Memory Palaces with these 5 examples.

 The effectiveness of the Memory Palace technique is based on the scientific fact that your brain and spatial memory perceive space as a kind of image.